-The network parameters are set in this section.
+The network parameters are set on this page.

 The controller supports static and dynamic IP addresses.

 It is good practice to change the default IP address of controller immediately after first power-on.
 This will avoid collisions if many devices are used on the same network.